Gouarec - our base for our cycling holidays in France

 The Village of Gouarec - home of Breton Bikes Cycling Holidays

 Since we first started Breton Bikes in 1989, this village has been the starting point for all our French cycling tours, and is just 3 kms from our home.
 It's also where you'll find our gite and fixed centre camping tours and from 2016 we run the campsite ourselves for Breton Bikes customers and every other visitor to the campsite.
 Both Fixed centre options offer the wide range of cycling routes some described here.
-Because it sits both on the V6 cycle-path and the towpath of the Nantes-Brest canal, and has every facility (shops, baker, banks, restaurants etc) you might need, Gouarec is uniquely well-placed for such a venture as you'll see as you read on...
+Because it sits both on the V6 cycle-path and the towpath of the Nantes-Brest canal, and has every facility (shops, baker, banks, restaurants etc) you might need - a perfect little French village, Gouarec is uniquely well-placed for such a venture as you'll see as you read on...

 Its history and comparative wealth gave lovely stone buildings in the centre and last year the old covered marketplace was finally rebuilt to make a gorgeous centrepiece to the square.
 The final piece in the jigsaw of recent changes is the building of a new 25m indoor swimming pool - Gouarec is on the up!